rust-lang/rust-wiki-backup/Predicate-language.md

     Conceivably, it might actually be useful to write predicates that accept mutable data structures.
 For example, we might want to check an invariant on a mutable data structure.
 It would be good to document that the user must not mutate the data structure between checks, and calls that rely on those checks.
 Solution 2 forbids such a scenario completely by disallowing any predicate applications with mutable arguments.

+    As an example, consider a balanced binary tree type that allows destructive updates.
+If the user wants to enforce statically that certain operations take a balanced tree as an argument, they could write:

+        fn insert(t: &Tree) : is_balanced(t) { ... }

+    We would expect that there are intermediate states (like during a rebalancing operation) where ```is_balanced(t)``` would not hold for a given tree ```t```.
+Solution 2 would disallow this example, since it disallows predicates that take mutable types, like ```Tree```.
+Yet it seems like a fairly common scenario to have invariants on a mutable data structure that may or may not hold at an arbitrary program point, but need to hold at certain program points for correctness.

 ##Pure/impure language solution

 This proposal would add a `check-volatile` keyword to the language (name subject to change), in addition to the existing `check` keyword.
 The difference between `check(p(x, y, z))` and `check-volatile(q(x, y, z))`, `q` could be an arbitrary function while `p` would have to be declared with `pred` (similarly to the current compiler) and its body would be checked according to a set of effect-checking rules.